david-garcia-garcia/windowscontainers/sqlserver2022k8s/readme.md

 ```

 All SQL  paths (MSSQL_PATH_*) have been moved to persistent volume store.
 This ensures that master, model and everything you setup in this MSSQL instance is retained and stored in persistent storage.
 The pod can move between nodes in K8S and will recover it's previous state with a minimum downtime.
 For a zero downtime pod we need to rely on replication/mirroring (pending).

+### **Backup**

+The idea behind the backup lifecycle is very simple: backups are bound to the container lifecycle, so that no data is lost.

+* When the container starts, it will automatically restore from backup.
+* During operation, full, differential and frequent transaction logs are taken.
+* During teardown, database is locked in read-only mode and a final transaction log backup is made before finally releasing the container.

+This is **not a high availability setup**, but it is **robust**, **very cheap to operate** and you can get reliable low RPO with frequent transaction log backups.
+If you actually setup the proper VM and storage types, you could move a MSSQL database pod that hosts a 100GB database between nodes in about **4 minutes** (see the Benchmarks chapter for additional details).

 ## Memory usage and footpring